Clever combination of old and new in a building full of character

 1 Rosette restaurant

-Built in 1742 to mark the centenary of the battle of Edgehill, where Charles I raised his standard at the start of the Civil War, the building has a unique history.
-Sympathetically refurbished in recent years, many of the original features have been restored and the exposed stone walls, along with the wood-panelled restaurant, really add to the character of the building.
-The Tower bedrooms boast panoramic views from their elevated position and bedrooms are all well-appointed.
-Dinner is not to be missed in the two AA Rosette award-winning restaurant and breakfast features the best in local produce.
+Built in 1742 to mark the centenary of the Battle of Edgehill (when Charles I raised his standard at the start of the Civil War), this striking castellated property has a unique history.
+Many original features have can still be seen – the wood-panelling in the restaurant and exposed stone walls and arches really add to the charm of the building.
+The Tower bedrooms (Rupert and Kings) boast four-poster beds and panoramic views; there is also a room suitable for families and one on the ground floor – all are stylish.
+Dinner in the two AA Rosette award-winning restaurant should not be missed, and breakfast features the best local produce.